 ASIC Australian Financial Services License Number – 225973

-Matthew is an Representative of Halifax Investment Services (Halifax).
-Halifax provides broker services, including Full Service and Discount Services using multiple trading platforms.
-For Discount platform services, Halifax charges the same fees for phone service as the online trading platform.
+Matthew is a Representative of Halifax Investment Services (Halifax).
+Halifax provides broker services.
+Including Full Service and Discount Services using multiple trading platforms.
+For Discount platform services.
+Halifax charges the same fees for phone service as the online trading platform.